jadenstock/PokerPlayerTypes/README.md

 Runs a decision tree classifier on the player clusters and converts that into a function string to be used by PT4 for coloring a player report.

+You can play around with the min and max number of clusters and inspect the output files generated until you are happy with the clusters.
+Then by running the color-function command you generate a decision tree classification function which colors each cluster with a given rgb code. this function string can then be used by PT4 to color each row of your report, allowing you to see each cluster.

+## Using Clusters

+Once you have the coloring function you can go back to your PT4 report and click on Advanced and then add the color function string to the Row Color Expression field.

+Note: You can simply use the report and the clusters function I have provided under `./data/color_function`.
+In this case there are 6 clusters which are described below.

 ## Clusters

+Note: the cluster names given below were given by me.
+The analysis given is a combination of responses from ChatGPT, pokerGpt, and my intuition.

 | Cluster | Cluster Name   | PFR/VPIP | VPIP | PFR | Limp | CC 2Bet PF | Total AFq | 3Bet PF | 4Bet PF | 2Bet PF & Fold | Avg PF All-In Equity | CBet F | Fold to F CBet | XR Flop | Fold to Steal | Att To Steal | Call R Eff | WWSF | BB Won/100 |
 | --- |----------------| --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |